junxit/us-congress-bills-110/bill.md

 # H.R.
 6874

-> To designate the facility of the United States Postal Service located at 156 Taunton Avenue in Seekonk, Massachusetts, as the “Lance Corporal Eric Paul Valdepenas Post Office Building”.
+> To designate the facility of the United States Postal Service located at 156 Taunton Avenue in Seekonk, Massachusetts, as the “Lance Corporal Eric Paul Valdepeñas Post Office Building”.

 ## § 1.
 Lance Corporal Eric Paul Valdepeñas Post Office Building